DHTMLX/scheduler-docs/data/extensions_list.md

 ---------------------------------------------
 {{note This extension is available in PRO version only}}

-A code file for the Tree mode of the Timeline view.
+A code file for the "Tree" mode of the Timeline view.

 ~~~html
 <script src="../codebase/ext/dhtmlxscheduler_treetimeline.js"></script>